About the Journal

 Please email your wire transfer receipt to firstname.lastname@example.org or email@example.com

-There are no charges for rejected articles, no submission charges, no charge for corresponding authors from outside Indonesia (international author).
+There are no charges for rejected articles, no submission charges.
+The APC will not be charged to the corresponding authors from outside Indonesia (international author).
 APC will not be returned for retracted articles due to misconduct.

 The journal will be freely available to all readers with worldwide visibility and coverage.